 The actual wood types that can make a good whittling stick are basswood, willow, and balsa wood.
 These options may be soft and lightweight, but their durability makes them perfect carving materials.

-Although maple and oak trees produce harder timbers than the ones we mentioned, they can manufacture durable walking sticks if you use a sharp knife and precise cutting methods.
+Although maple and oak trees produce harder timbers, they can manufacture durable walking sticks if you use a sharp knife and precise cutting methods.

 How to Select Good Wood For Your Whittling Stick